What increases hospital re-admissions?

 - 2015 and beyond – up to 3%

 The estimates expected as of October 2013 are as high as 2000 hospitals will be assessed with penalties which will equate to about $280 million.
 A 2009 estimate, stated that 20-21% of Medicare patients are

 readmitted within 30 days.
 As of the last quarter, this has fallen to just above 18%.
 Now it all makes sense why we need to focus and control readmissions.
 It boils down to providing quality care and caring for the patient until their care plan warrants their discharge.

-What are the most likely patient populations to be re-admitted?
+What are the most likely patient populations to experience hospital re-admissions?

 - Those with co-morbidity issues